yzheng347/d3-radarChartVisualization/README.md

 # Video Game Sales Visualization
-This is an ongoing data visualization project aims to create a tool for anyone who is interested in visualizing and consuming video game sales data.
-I also used interaction techniques that allow people to intuitively explore the dataset.
+This is a class project from Georgia Tech aims to create a tool for visualizing and consuming video game sales data.
+The objective of this project is to learn and use interaction techniques learnt from classroom to allow people to intuitively explore the dataset.

 ### Vis Description: